Salkantay Trek 4 Days

 To complete this journey, you must leave your belongings in the storage room in every hostel and hotel in Cusco, which stores travelers’ items.

-Once the trip has begun, we have a low rate of return travelers.
+Once the trip has begun, we have a low return rate.
 Our guides are well-trained, equipped with a first aid kit, and can use emergency oxygen.

 Only two seasons are experienced in Cusco: a six-month rainy period and a six-month dry period.
-The dry season begins in April and ends in October.
+The dry season runs from April to October.
 Days are typically sunny and warm during this time.
 However, the weather can change rapidly in high-altitude towns, with rainy days and many unstable months from November to March, when heavy downpours are possible.

 Note: The Cusco Valley is at 3400 meters.
 Temperatures change depending on altitude (higher altitude = colder, or vice versa).

-The train included in all tours is the Express Service; the schedules are the available spaces in the wagons once the agencies make the full payment.
-The first train can be taken at 18:20 hours and the last at 22:50 hours.
+The train included in all tours is the Express Service; schedules are based on available wagon space once the agencies make full payment.
+The first train departs at 18:20 hours, and the last at 22:50 hours.
 Salkantay Expeditions.
 Arrange transportation back to Cusco (by cab or bus).

-Note: Trains are sometimes subject to change depending on Peru Rail train operators.
-If desired, the train can be modified for better service with a corresponding price increase.
+Note: Trains are sometimes subject to change depending on the Peru Rail train operators.
+If desired, the train can be modified to improve service, with a corresponding price increase.

-You must arrive before the city of Cusco, where it will be necessary to go with a guide to direct the way for your adventure tours of the Salkantay treks.
+You must arrive in the city of Cusco, where you will need a guide to lead you on your Salkantay trek.

 The Salkantay Trek is located in Cusco, about 60 km northwest of Cusco.
 The proximity of Salkantay to Machu Picchu makes trekking around it an alternative to the Inca Trail.

-You should bring a series of accessories for the trail.
+You should bring a set of trail accessories.
 As a backpack that will be your companion during the five days of the tour, carry the following:

 • Light and warm clothes